01 of 08

 Beginning Your Deck-Building Project

 The most difficult part of building a deck may be planning and designing the project.
 You've decided that it's a deck and not a patio you want to build and that you want to use real wood or synthetic decking.
-But determining where the deck should go, how large it should be, whether it should connect to the house. or be free-standing are all important considerations before jumping into the project.
-The free deck plans we've assembled will hopefully serve as a springboard, helping you to define what you want and where to go from there.Continue to 2 of 7 below.
+But determining where the deck should go, how large it should be, whether it should connect to the house or be free-standing are all important considerations before jumping into the project.
+The free or low-cost deck plans we have researched and assembled will hopefully serve as a springboard, helping you to define what you want and where to go from there.Continue to 2 of 8 below.

 California Redwood Freestanding Deck